You want smart political talk without the meltdowns?

 And unfortunately, that has got us in a record amount of credit card debt as well as a record amount of household debt.

-Yeah, but but Vegas is the greatest invention ever in terms of the way they get people to spend money.
+Yeah, but Vegas is the greatest invention ever in terms of the way they get people to spend money.

 First of all, no clocks in the casinos, right?

-There's no windows in the casinos, you have no idea what time it is.
+You have no idea what time it is.

-They pump in oxygen to keep you awake, and they give you free alcohol so you get overserved and make bad decisions.
+They pump in oxygen to keep you awake and they give you free alcohol so you get overserved and make bad decisions.

 I mean, whoever thought of this, I know it's evil, but it is genius on some level.